How is SEO Changing in 2026?

 AI is everywhere whether you like it or not, and brands are suffering from a loss of traffic.

-I don’t think it’s that users can’t hold their attention, more that they are getting the answers to their questions in summaries that don’t require a click.
+I don’t think it’s that users have shorter attention spans, more that they are by default getting the answers to their questions in summaries that don’t require a click.

 Let’s dive into what’s going on, and what your SEO strategy should look like moving into a new year.